parvaneh-soleimany/ViTPose_classification/README.md

 To deploy the implemented model for predictive analysis, follow these steps:
 First, ensure that all necessary dependencies are installed.
-Once the environment is set up, load the trained model provided for you (trained_model.h5).
-In order to load it, it is enough to open prediction.ipynb file and run the codes from scratch.
+Second, ensure that the Unseen Data is organized in a directory structure.
+This directory should contain .npy files representing the data samples.
+Third, open the 'prediction.ipynb' file that contains the prediction function.
+In this notebook Modify the 'data_dir' variable to specify the path to the directory containing the unseen data.
+Finally, run the notebook from scratch and at the last cell you can see the predicted class of your unseen data.

 ## Limitations and improvements
 dsxrfsr